 This blog covers the highlights.
 The full UK Gifting & Recognition Benchmarks Report 2026 includes detailed cross-tabulations by company size and industry, a comparison of manual gifters versus platform users, budget allocation versus challenge analysis, and a practical measurement framework for proving ROI.

-Our 2026 survey of 85 HR professionals found that 52.9% spend between £50 and £200 per employee per year.
+According to Huggg's 2026 UK Employee Gifting Benchmarks survey of 85 HR professionals, 52.9% of UK organisations spend between £50 and £200 per employee per year on gifting.
 23.5% spend under £50.
 Bigger companies don't necessarily spend more per head - enterprise organisations are almost as likely to spend under £50 as mid-market companies are to spend over £200.
+The international benchmark from SHRM suggests 1-2% of payroll, meaning most UK companies are underinvesting relative to global norms.

-Budget constraints are number one overall (58.8%), but it changes depending on size.
-At mid-market companies (251-1,000 employees), inconsistent manager participation dominates at 68%.
-At micro-companies, finding the right gifts is the top concern at 45%.
+Budget constraints are the number one challenge overall (58.8%), but this varies significantly by company size.
+At mid-market companies (251-1,000 employees), inconsistent manager participation dominates at 68% - nearly seven times higher than at micro-companies.
+At micro-companies (1-50 employees), finding the right gifts is the top concern at 45%.
+Enterprise companies (1,000+ employees) struggle most with scaling gifting across remote and hybrid locations (38%).

-65.9% of HR professionals believe gifting positively impacts retention.
+65.9% of UK HR professionals surveyed in Huggg's 2026 benchmarks believe gifting positively impacts retention.
 Mid-market companies report the strongest impact (63% significant or moderate).
-But only 2.1% have formally measured this improvement - creating a significant gap between belief and evidence.
+There's also a clear dose-response: organisations spending £200-£500 per employee are 47% more likely to report positive retention impact than those spending under £50.
+However, only 2.1% have formally measured this improvement - creating a significant gap between belief and evidence.

 Tangible gifts and mixed approaches score 47-52% for significant or moderate retention impact.
-Cash scores just 20%.
-Research from the American Economic Review supports this: gift exchange creates stronger workplace motivation than cash equivalents.
+Cash scores just 20% - making it the least effective gift type by a wide margin.
+Research from Kube et al. (2012) in the American Economic Review supports this: gift exchange creates stronger workplace motivation than cash equivalents.
+Giving employees a choice of gifts also aligns with consumer psychology research showing recipients prefer autonomy in gift selection.

-Only 1.6% formally track ROI on their gifting programme.
-Even at enterprise level, no respondents track formally.
-17.7% want to track ROI but don't know how - this group peaks at mid-market companies and are the most enthusiastic believers in gifting's impact.
+Only 1.6% of UK organisations formally track ROI on their gifting programme, according to Huggg's 2026 benchmarks survey.
+Even at enterprise level (1,000+ employees), no respondents track ROI formally.
+17.7% want to track ROI but don't know how - this group peaks at mid-market companies and are the most enthusiastic believers in gifting's impact (83% believe it works).
+For a practical measurement framework, see Huggg's corporate gifting ROI guide.